Nuemit/Nuemit/README.md

   - CTF-Challanges
 - Favorite foot?
   - 🍙 riceballs (Onigiri)
-  - 🍛 rice with curry (also rice with yellowegg)
+  - 🍛 rice with curry
 - 📫 How to reach me
   - im currently working on my Website